ncredinburgh/JavaForSmallTeams/tests/5_write_specifications_not_tests.md

 This has several advantages

+* It guarantees that all the code *can* be tested
 * As there is no implementation when the test is written it is harder to write a test that is tied to one
-* It guarantees that all the code *can* be tested
 * It guarantees that all behaviour is covered by tests
 * It discourages writing superfluous code

+There are two important aspects to TDD

+1. Writing the specification first
+2. Moving in very small steps

+Both of these practices are a good idea individually, even if they are not combined.

+If we wrote our specification first, but moved in larger steps (possibly because we believed we knew what our implementation should look like) we would realise our first advantage - a guarantee that the code we wrote could be tested.
+We might not achieve the other benefits however.

+If we were to write our code without first writing a test we would have more success if we were to execute it regularly - observing the result of each small code change to see if was what we expected.

 TDD has many advantages but it is not magic.

-It is entirely possible to write terrible code and specifications while rigorously applying TDD.
+Even if it is applied rigorously it is entirely possible to write terrible code and specifications.
+TDD doesn't mean you can stop thinking.

-Although it does not guarantee good tests, if you have a good understanding of the technologies and domain in which you are working, TDD is usually the best approach.
+Despite this, if you have a good understanding of the technologies and domain in which you are working, TDD is usually the best approach if you wish to optimise for quality.

 If you do not understand your domain or technology well you may find writing a specification first hard.